NorthernWidget-Skunkworks/Project-Calypso/README.md

 <img src="https://github.com/NorthernWidget-Skunkworks/Project-Calypso/blob/master/Documentation/images/Calypso_LED_and_detector_schematic.png" alt="UMN WRC" width="400px">

-*Two LEDs, red and infrared, send beams across the sample.
-These interact with the water, which reduces transmission and increases sidewas scatter.
+*Two LEDs, red and infrared, send beams across the water to be measured, which lies within a transparent tube.
+These LED beams interact with the water, which reduces transmission and increases sidewas scatter.
 The detectors record both changes.*

 ## Funding Support